briangan/queens_blood_by_fan/README.md

 # README

 This application is a similation of Queen's Blood inside Square Enix's RPG game, Final Fantasy VII Rebirth (2024).
-The intention of this project is entirely for fan entertainment as we are so addicted to the card game.
+The intention of this project is entirely for fan entertainment as we are so addicted to the card game what the company has not refactored out as public mobile game.
 We do not own any rights to the game, the characters, or the assets.
-If you are part of Square Enix's copyright team that needs to discuss some things, you can contact us.
+If you are part of Square Enix's copyright team that needs to discuss some details, you can contact us.

 * Technologies
 * Resources